Breads (Yeast) - Loaves

 If you have any questions regarding this recipe or any other post, please leave me a comment in the “LEAVE A COMMENT” link and I will reply you as soon as possible.
 Do tag me on Instagram @Bakewithpaws if you attempt on this recipe.

-How To Make Spelt Bread (Sourdough Discard Hybrid)
+Step-By-Step Instructions How To Make Spelt Bread using Sourdough Discard

 Yields: 1 Loaf